 Celia Kelman, Laura Sivan, Robin Fowler, Ralph Buchbinder,

 Marcia Siegal, Lew Adler, Stanley Jackson, Sidney Davis, Rose Shulman,

 Naomi Horowitz, Marjorie Cooper, Hadassah Bat Haim, Shlomo Juster

 The History of the Haifa English Theatre

-How It All Began (updated from the original by our Founder, Edward Cogan)
+How It All Began by Edward Cogan (updated)

 Late in the Spring of 1981, my wife Rose and I were invited for coffee by Sandy and Isaac Aaron, the parents of our son’s friend.
 During the conversation Sandy mentioned to Rose that what she really missed about the USA was amateur theatre.
 Rose, little realizing she was opening a Pandora’s Box, remarked that I had been in community theatre, had headed a little theatre group in the USA, and had also appeared on a TV series and in US Army shows.

 As if she had just seen a snake, Sandy let out a shriek, and begged me to help set up an amateur theatre group in Haifa.
 She said that she would do all the leg work.
 In answer to her pleading, I replied that I had just been in Oscar Wilde’s THE IMPORTANCE OF BEING EARNEST, directed by Joyce Livingstone and put on by English-speaking students at the University of Haifa.